Batmanian/KeithDunstan/src/posts/walkabout-magazine/rough-riding-for-five-minutes-a-year.md

 *Never a week goes by when some part of me isn't sore.*

-*Then why do you do it?
-I don't know.*
+*Then why do you do it?*

-*I guess I just like to ride,*
+*I don't know.
+I guess I just like to ride*

 *What keeps you going?*